pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 });
 ```

-Difference between the two is very small in this example.
-With a real application however,
-getting to certain pages in the warm start mode may require multiple interactions.
-Then when something major breaks on one page
-it affects tests of pages which are later in the user flow.
-As a consequence we have a sea of failed tests and it's not clear what actually went wrong
+It is worth noting that testing states by interactions can become cumbersome in larger applications.
-- there is no UI in the browser to look at.
-Also, keeping oversight on the stubs as the number of interactions increase is difficult and makes debugging harder.
+The more interations a test requires, the more likely it is that one of the interactions fails.
+If this is the case, it is hard to figure out what exactly went wrong.
+In particularly keeping oversight on the stubs as the number of interactions increase is difficult and makes debugging hard.
 With cold start tests some of that red noise goes away.

-During the project we first wrote warm start integration tests in Enzyme
-but then realised the benefit of cold start and switched.
-In terms of coverage, our end-to-end tests were exercising longer user interactions
-so they were mostly testing warm start.
+In the beginning of the project we wrote mainly interaction-based integration tests in Enzyme.
+As the application grew, we switched more and more to setting state through the url state, and then kept the interactions focused on the test at hand.
+Complicated interactions we ran as acceptance tests.

 ## What if we use non-React libraries?
 One of key features of the app we built was a map.